openawg/openawg.github.io/_posts/2016-04-19-first-test-chamber-constructed.md

 title: First test chamber constructed
 ---

 TL;DR: We built a test chamber out of foam, and put some sensors in it to test the heat pump.
 It gets cold.
-We have more sensors to test.
+We have more sensors and heat pumps to test.
 <!--more-->

 ## Narrative